Not all whale watching tours are created equal. Here are best places for whale watching in Iceland and Norway with companies you can trust!

 I don’t mean to rant about the whaling industry, it’s something I could talk about all day.
 I just feel that it’s important to be aware how you can easily and unintentionally support the whalers when visiting popular whale watching tour destinations such as Iceland and Norway where commercial whale still occurs.

 Whale Watching in Tromsø

 If you’re heading to Tromsø, which lies above the Arctic Circle in Norway, then you’re in for a real treat.
 This was my first opportunity seeing two very different whale species, with very different hunting tactics, hunt herring fish.
 Kvaløya, a neighbouring island to Tromsø, meaning Whale Island is where you’ll find the acrobatic Humpback Whale and the wolf of the sea, Orca or Killer Whale.
-During winter, the herring enter the stunning fjords which entices these two species of whale to hunt in these waters.
-On each of my three whale watching tours I was enthralled by watching how both species work in unison to catch their prey.
+During winter, the herring enter the stunning fjords which entice these two species of whale to hunt in these waters.
+On each of my three whale watching tours, I was enthralled by watching how both species work in unison to catch their prey.

 Bubble Net Feeding Humpback Whale